canonical/snapd/CODING.md

 Related to tests in and for overlord state manager packages `overlord/<concern>state`, we have a few rules:

 * Ideally they should limit themselves to test the manager defined by the package
-* If that's not possible they should limit themselves to as few managers as possibles
+* If that's not possible they should limit themselves to as few managers as possible
-* If what needs to be tested is the full interaction across many or all managers then we have or can write tests for this in overlord/managers_test.go.
+* If what needs to be tested is the full interaction across many or all managers then we have or can write tests for this in `overlord/managers_test.go`.
 Fixture setup in these cases is very costly but they are still easier to iterate on and can be useful to probe behaviour in more internal details than functional/integration tests.

 We do not have strong policies against repetition in test code, as usual the important consideration is readability.
 This area is mostly left to the personal judgement of developers.
 If any general advice can be given is that:

-* investing in clear helpers to setup complex fixtures is often valuable, while compressing actual ad hoc testing and checking code less so, as it might result in if-trees that might be hard to follow
+* Investing in clear helpers to setup complex fixtures is often valuable, while compressing actual ad hoc testing and checking code less so, as it might result in if-trees that might be hard to follow.
-* wherever applicable, tabular tests (where cases are expressed as a slice of anonymous structs) should be used.
-For example, they are often appropriate when testing error cases of functions
+* Wherever applicable, tabular tests (where cases are expressed as a slice of anonymous structs) should be used.
+For example, they are often appropriate when testing error cases of functions.

 ## Functional/integration tests